1 January 2018

 We have recently distilled our history of Contagious thinking into a book, The Contagious Commandments: Ten Steps To Brand Bravery – a series of principles and provocations that provide marketers with a practical framework for creating exceptional ideas.

-Available to pre-order now.
+Available to buy now.